Gravesend (film)

-Gravesend is a 1996 criminal drama film directed by Salvatore Stabile.
+Gravesend is a 1996 crime drama film directed by Salvatore Stabile.

 Plot summary

-After a quick narration by director Stabile, as well as a flash forward, the film's plot begins with Zane, Mikey, Ray, and Chicken spending a Saturday night in Ray's basement.
-Throughout the film, the backgrounds of the four young men are explained by Stabile during scenes which pertain to the respected characters the most: Ray's parents died while he was young, which left him to be raised by his older brother Mark.
-Their upbringing together was bitter and would result in violent tendencies to grow between them.

-Zane grew up without a father, and had trouble staying in schools before ultimately being kicked out of his mother's house due to his behavior.
+After a quick narration by director Stabile, as well as a flash forward, the film's story gets underway by showing Zane, Mikey, Ray and Chicken spending a Saturday night in Ray's basement.
+Throughout the film, the backgrounds of the four young men are explored by Stabile via past exposition: Ray's parents died while he was young, and he had a very bitter and contentious relationship with his older brother and new guardian Mark.
+Zane grew up without a father, and had trouble staying in school before ultimately being kicked out of his mother's house due to his behavior.
 Chicken developed drug habits at an early age as a result of witnessing the murder of his older brother, and his mother abandoned him when he was 15.
-Mikey, who experienced his parents' miserable marriage firsthand, was often humiliated and abused by the rest of the group and had at least two previous instances in which he attempted to commit suicide.
+Mikey, who experienced his parents' miserable marriage firsthand, was the bullied outcast of the group and had tried to kill himself at least twice before this night.

 Early into their night, the four get into an argument which wakes up Mark and leads to him getting into a fight with Zane.
-In attempt to intimidate Mark, Zane points what he believed to be an unloaded pistol at him, resulting in Mark being fatally shot by accident.
-The group contemplates sending Mark to a hospital or contacting authorities, however Zane instead forces the group to have the corpse be buried by his associate JoJo the Junkie out of fear of being arrested for murder.
-Naturally this would cause severe tensions to grow between Ray and Zane, with the two splitting the group into factions throughout the rest of the movie.
+Zane takes a gun he thinks is unloaded and threatens Mark with it, but then he shoots the gun and kills him.
+Zane overrules the group's pleas to call the police about the accidental death and forces them to have the corpse be buried by his associate JoJo the Junkie.
+Ray and Zane become completely hostile to each other and split the group into warring factions.